Published: Jul 18, 2016Time to read: 5mins Category: Recruitment

 However, if you have bad news, deliver it over the phone.
 If candidates took the time to come in to your organization to interview, then it's worth your time to pick up the phone and tell them that they aren’t advancing.
 Remember, candidates now have more power than ever to share their candidate experiences with other job seekers.
 So use every opportunity at your disposal to make a positive, lasting impression on candidates.

-These are just four small ways that you can effect a candidate’s experience with your hiring organization for the better.
+These are just four small ways that you can affect a candidate’s experience with your hiring organization for the better.